 Constipation and I go way back.
 We have been lifelong companions though not friends.
 I can confidently say that after decades, I now have the upper-hand and rarely fall into the “strained” relationship.
 OK, pardon the pun.
-As a registered dietitian, I am sure that my professional and personal experience can help you with migraine and constipation.
+If you have been living with bouts of constipation as well as tension headaches or migraine, you probably want to know- can constipation cause headaches OR is it the reverse- does being prone to headache or migraine episodes cause constipation.
+As a registered dietitian diagnosed with migraine, I have spent quite a bit of time in this inquiry.

-In our coaching practice as well as in social media we often see people inquiring about the link between constipation and migraine.
-This gastrointestinal (GI) upset is sometimes referenced as part of Irritable Bowel Syndrome – Constipation (IBS-C).
-According to a comprehensive article in the Annals of Gastroenterology, 10-20% of the adult Western countries have IBS symptoms .
+This type of GI upset is sometimes referenced as part of Irritable Bowel Syndrome – Constipation (IBS-C).
+According to a comprehensive article in the Annals of Gastroenterology, 10-20% of the adult Western countries have IBS symptoms.
 From that same article, it was estimated that IBS-C has an estimated prevalence of 35% of those with IBS.

 Women are 3 times more likely to have constipation than men.
 And, as you probably already know, women have a much higher prevalence of migraine than men.
 But, maybe there is a causative link or behavior that leads to more frequent attacks of both.
-Might constipation cause migraine attacks?
+Might constipation cause migraine headache attacks?
 Maybe it’s part of prodrome (the first phase of migraine, before the full attack).
-You can read more about prodrome in this article from the American Migraine Foundation.

 Constipation is defined as difficult or strained passing of stool or hard stool.

-It has less to do with frequency.
-For some people it is “normal” for them to move their bowels twice per day, while others my skip a day or 2 during the week.
+For some people it is normal for them to move their bowels twice per day, while others may skip a day or 2.
 In general, a doctor would consider you constipated if you had less than 3 bowel movements per week.
 Additionally, stool that is very hard or lumpy or stool that is broken into pellets or balls is a sign of constipation.
 If passing stool is causing a lot of strain, is painful or feels incomplete, that is considered constipation.

-There are a number of theories.
-It’s doubtful that any single theory is true for most people.
-It’s likely a combination of the following factors:
+There are a number of theories but the constipation, headache and migraine link is likely a combination of the following factors:

 The research about the gut-brain connection being part of a variety of medical conditions is very exciting.
-I’m sure that for many of us, we think the research is way overdo.
 It seems obvious that there is a connection between our brain and GI tract as we are living proof.
 For instance, how strange is it that anti-nausea medications like Zofran and Compazine are also migraine medications when nausea isn’t even present.
 Or, for some people, a painful migraine attack comes to an end with vomiting or having a bowel movement.

 Serotonin, migraine and constipation